 Once you receive your denial notice, you can request a hearing before the State Board of Workers’ Compensation to appeal the decision.
 To do this, you must fill out the required paperwork and submit it to the board, as well as copies of the paperwork to your employer and their workers’ compensation insurance carrier.
 The board will then assign a judge to your case and your preliminary hearing date.

 You may be required to go through mediation before your hearing date.
 If so, your case will be assigned a mediator who will meet with you, your attorney, and your employer and their representative.
 You may think this is a tricky process to navigate and that anything said can be used against you in court, but rest assured that the proceedings of mediation are strictly confidential and not admissible in court.

-During this process, you will discuss what you believe you are entitled to in benefits, and your employer and their insurance company will likely argue with reasons why you are not.
+During the mediation process, you will meet with a neutral third party - the mediator - to discuss what you believe you are entitled to in benefits, and your employer and their insurance company will likely argue with reasons why you are not.
 Your mediator can help facilitate this discussion, which can dramatically increase your chances of settling your case before your appeal, which can help you obtain your compensation and benefits quicker and without the need for a long, litigation filled trial.
 However, a mediator cannot make a legally-binding decision.
 If you and your employer cannot settle or come to an agreement, then your case will proceed to court.

 If your case cannot be settled in negotiations through mediation, then your case will proceed to a full courtroom hearing, which is much like a trial.
 It is strongly advised that you have a Marietta workers’ compensation lawyer represent you throughout this trial process to ensure that your arguments are presented and your rights protected by someone who is familiar with the laws and tactics of insurance company attorneys.